 It’s no secret that I am a huge fan of positive and gentle parenting.

-Of course, it’s impossible to agree with every.single.thing you find out there under these titles, some of the principles I agree with:
+Of course, it’s impossible to agree with every.single.thing you find out there under these titles, so here are some of the principles I agree with:

 -Kids are whole human beings who deserve to be treated with respect.